haggbart/dat108-h2020/README.md

 # dat108-h2020
-GitHub repo for DAT108 @ hvl.no høsten 2020
+GitHub-repo for kurset DAT108 @ hvl.no høsten 2020